What you need to know about buy to let fixed rate mortgages

 How to choose the right mortgage product for you

 There will be a number of factors that you will need to take into account when you are looking for the right mortgage product, not least of which is the size of your deposit and the loan to value ratio that you are looking at.
 The location of your property and the potential rental income will also have to be a factor in deciding whether the mortgage repayments will be achievable in the long term should there be any gaps in the tenancy.
 While you could just walk into you bank and find out whether they have anything suitable you would actually be far better off approaching an independent financial adviser who will be able to identify all of the products that may be suitable for your purposes.
 This then gives you a broad view of the market.
-Your mortgage broker can also then provide you with the pros and cons of each mortgage identified that will include things like application fees, tie-in periods, early repayment charges and the overall cost of the mortgage during the fixed rate period.
+Your financial adviser can also then provide you with the pros and cons of each mortgage identified that will include things like application fees, tie-in periods, early repayment charges and the overall cost of the mortgage during the fixed rate period.